niden-net/niden-net/_posts/2011-03-21-slicehost-vs-linode-hosting-vps.md

 After I sent the email, I noticed that the box was not responding.
 I tried to log back in and could not.
 I was also logged out (and could not log back in) to their management console on [Slicehost](https://www.slicehost.com) site.
 I was fuming!
 They severed the connection to the VPS in the middle of compilation to check my credit card information.
 I understand that they need to perform checks for fraud but two questions came to mind:

 * Why did they have to sever the connection and not just send an email, and if I did not reply, just block access to the box?
 That would have been a heck of a lot of an inconvenience to myself i.e. the end user.
-* Why did the initial email say that my credit card has been charged and it had not?
+* Why did the initial email say that my credit card has been charged, and it had not?

 No more than 10 minutes later the whole thing had been resolved.
 I received an email saying that *"everything is OK and your account has been restored"*, at which point I logged back in to redo the compilations.
 I also received emails from their support/billing team apologizing but stating that although the initial email states that they charge the credit card, they don't.
 It is something they need to correct because it pisses people (like me) off.